Pets at Home Executes Share Buyback, Cancels 70,000 Shares - TipRanks.com

 More about Pets at Home

-Pets at Home Group Plc operates in the pet care industry, providing a wide range of products and services for pet owners.
-The company focuses on retailing pet supplies and offering veterinary services, catering to the needs of pet enthusiasts across the UK.
+Pets at Home Group Plc operates in the pet care industry, offering a range of products and services for pet owners.
+The company’s market focus includes pet food, accessories, and veterinary services, catering to the needs of pet owners across the UK.

 See more data about PETS stock on TipRanks’ Stock Analysis page.